hackclub/sprig/README.md

   - [ ] Editors blink when loading
   - [ ] When typing in browser console get: "Possible side-effect in debug-evaluate" (add error event handler)
   - [ ] Tune gets cleared when you try to edit it
-  - [ ] When editting undersized sprite: "unknown color: undefined" (kog: is this a bug)
+  - [ ] When editing undersized bitmap: "unknown color: undefined" (kog: is this a bug?)
 - Docs fixes:
   - [ ] GFM blockquote support
   - [ ] Code highlighting (should match CodeMirror?)